Togekiss/socrates-code/README.md

 # Socrates, the record keeper of Elysium

+## About this repository
+This public version reflects the current code of the application.
+All the actual Discord backup files and IDs are somewhere else!

 ## What is Socrates?

 A Discord bot specifically made for Elysium, a RP server, with plans to adapt it to work on any roleplaying or collaborative writing server that uses similar tagging systems.